-The Partnership to Engage, Reform and Learn (PERL) is a governance programme, funded by the UK’s Department for International Development (DFID) in Nigeria.
+The Partnership to Engage, Reform and Learn (PERL) is a governance programme, funded by the UK’s Foreign, Commonwealth and Development Office (FCDO) in Nigeria.
 PERL brings together governments and citizens groups to collectively address governance challenges for improved delivery of pro-poor public goods and services.

 PERL works in seven ‘places’: at the federal/national level, in the focal states of Kano, Kaduna, and Jigawa, and through regional learning and reform hubs in the South-West and South-East.
 PERL also works in the North East, where the focus is on strengthening the coordination of recovery efforts in Yobe and Borno states.
 PERL combines a highly innovative programme architecture, recognises the challenging political economy of Nigeria, and the need for a flexible, adaptive, and locally-led approach.